 Creating an EPD requires the increased transparency that people are requesting and we are committed to being open about our products’ environmental impact.
 Not just a green claim or promise, an EPD shares product information in a consistent way, certified to a public standard and verified by a credible third party.

-For customers seeking LEED certification, our product specific EPDs contribute to the LEED v4 Building Product Disclosure and Optimization credit that rewards product transparency.
+For customers seeking LEED certification, our product specific EPDs contribute to the LEED v4 Building Product Disclosure and Optimization credit that rewards product transparency and environmental impact reduction.

 How are EPDs created?